Skip to content

 Ecobank sentenced in DRC: Octavia wins a decisive round in its showdown with Astalia

-A clash through Congolese and international courts
+A confrontation across Congolese and international courts

-But as early as 2020, Astalia, supported by local forces and using various stratagems, wanted to take advantage of the uncertainty surrounding the bankruptcy of Necotrans to multiply legal actions and illegally seize financial and material assets of Octavia, including the money held in Ecobank accounts.
+But as early as 2020, Astalia, supported by local forces and using various stratagems, sought to take advantage of the uncertainty surrounding the bankruptcy of Necotrans to multiply legal actions and illegally seize financial and material assets of Octavia, including the money held in Ecobank accounts.

-Ecobank sentenced: hope for NB Mining Africa
+Ecobank convicted: hope for NB Mining Africa

-Perspectives and doubts about the future
+Prospects and doubts about the future

 Leave a comment